Darío Sánchez-GonzálezFaculty

 The words of La Agrado, a character in one of the finest Spanish films ever, reflect on the many sacrifices we make and the many pieces we gather to form what we claim to be our authentic self.
 She also attests to the pride that we may take in the process.

 Last but not least, I consider study abroad one of the essential components of my students' academic experience.
-During my years at Gustavus I have participated in a community-based learning program in Chimbote, Perú, where Gusties offer a two-week English course during the Peruvian summer break.
-Both in 2016, when I shadowed the program with Education faculty Deb Pitton, as well as in 2018, when I took the lead, I was constantly reminded of the life-changing experiences that were for me studying in Portugal and in the United States.
+During my years at Gustavus I have participated in three different programs: a community-based learning course in Chimbote, Perú (2016 and 2018), a Spanish course in Valencia, Spain (2019 and 2023), and a queer history and politics course in Berlin and Amsterdam (2020).
+Such opportunities remind me constantly of the life-changing experiences that were for me studying in Portugal and in the United States—which has become a home of sorts.
 Study abroad gives one endless possibilities to tune in to other voices and other languages, and to refashion oneself.

-Outside of my professional life, I spend most of my personal time in Minneapolis or in my hometown of Xixón.
+Outside of my professional life, I spend most of my personal time gathering and sharing stories in Minneapolis or in my seaside hometown of Xixón, Asturies.

 Education